belfastkeyboard/CHeap/README.md

 As a result strings can be stored inside other containers, without ownership the char data may go out of scope and invalidate the string's data before its retrieval from the container.

+^--- is this true ?

 ## RANGES LIBRARY
 Very WIP.
 Ranges in C++ operate on iterators which currently do not exist in CHeap.
 I do plan to add iterators at some point.
 Currently, ranges exist only for adding multiple elements to arrays at once instead of one at a time.

 ## TODO:
+- implement a deque type for the queue container
+  - benefits: faster pushing, popping, slightly slower access. good trade-off
 - update generic macros
+- range functions in cheap.h generics
 - iterators
 - enforce alignment in CHeap allocator
 - fix bugs in RB Tree
 - stress test all types
-- range functions in cheap.h generics

 ## CONSIDER:
 - alternate arena type with a freeblock list?